Toru Matsunaga

-Toru Matsunaga (松永透, Matsunaga Tōru) better known mononymously by his ring name Toru (sometimes stylized in capital letters as TORU) is a Japanese professional wrestler currently working as a freelancer and is best known for his tenures with Osaka Pro Wrestling (OPW) where he is the current Osaka Pro Wrestling Champion, Tenryu Project, Dotonbori Pro Wrestling and various other promotions from the Japanese independent scene.
+Toru Matsunaga (松永透, Matsunaga Tōru) is a Japanese professional wrestler.
+He currently works as a freelancer for Osaka Pro Wrestling, Tenryu Project and Dotonbori Pro Wrestling.

 Professional wrestling career

 Japanese independent circuit (2010–present)

 Matsunaga made his professional wrestling debut in Pro-Wrestling Shi-En in early 2010.
-During his early years of career, he also worked for various promotions of the Japanese independent scene such as Dove Pro Wrestling, Dotonbori Pro Wrestling, Guts World Pro Wrestling and VKF Pro Wrestling.
+During the early years of his career, he also worked for various promotions of the Japanese independent wrestling scene such as Dove Pro Wrestling, Dotonbori Pro Wrestling, Guts World Pro Wrestling and VKF Pro Wrestling.
 Matsunaga made sporadic appearances for All Japan Pro Wrestling.
-On the first night of the AJPW Summer Action Series 2019 on July 17, 2019, he won a number one contendership battle royal for the Gaora TV Championship featuring various notable opponents such as Psycho, Survival Tobita and Tetsuya Izuchi.
+On the first night of the AJPW Summer Action Series 2019 on 17 July 2019, Matsunaga won a number one contendership battle royal for the Gaora TV Championship featuring various notable opponents such as Psycho, Survival Tobita and Tetsuya Izuchi.
 Ten days later, Matsunaga lost the title match against the retaining Yoshi Tatsu.

 Dotonbori Pro Wrestling (2013–2023)

-Matsunaga has had a ten-year long tenure with Dotonbori Pro Wrestling.
-During his time with the promotion, he has won the WDW Championship on one occasion and the WDW Tag Team Championship alongside his "Super Sonic" tag team partner Real Inunakin on one occasion as well.
-He has also won the 2017 edition of the Dotonbori Saikyou Otoko Tournament.
+Matsunaga had a ten-year tenure with Dotonbori Pro Wrestling.
+During his time with the promotion, he won the WDW Championship and the WDW Tag Team Championship alongside his "Super Sonic" tag team partner Real Inunakin one time each.
+He also won the 2017 edition of the Dotonbori Saikyou Otoko Tournament.

 Tenryu Project (2021–2022)

-Matsunaga has had Tenryu Project as his main battlefield between 2021 and 2022.
-He won the Tenryu Project International Junior Heavyweight Championship at Osaka Crush Night 2022 on February 12 by defeating Kengo.
-He has won the inaugural edition of the Ryūkon Cup from 2021 by defeating Kohei Sato in the first rounds, Hikaru Sato in the second ones, Kengo in the semifinals and Keita Yano in the finals.
+Between 2021 and 2022, Matsunaga had the Tenryu Project as his main battlefield.
+He won the Tenryu Project International Junior Heavyweight Championship at Osaka Crush Night 2022 on 12 February by defeating Kengo.
+Additionally, Matsunaga won the inaugural edition of the Ryūkon Cup in 2021 by defeating Kohei Sato in the first rounds, Hikaru Sato in the second, Kengo in the semifinals and Keita Yano in the final.